 The place is not for hygiene freaks or fine diners.
 The visuals take you back in time to how we use to cook in a rustic way.

 Keep space for those luscious, thick, creamy Falooda and Lassi.
-These are must to wash down the spice and keep your energy quotient high in this sultry weather.
+These are a must to wash down the spice and keep your energy quotient high in this sultry weather.

 In brief, Taskeen is the trademark holder of Murgh Changezi?
 Usually, that is what they claim.

 Besides Taskeen, their closest competitor and another crowd puller is Dilli 6.
 Dilli 6 is famous for the smoky and creamy indulgence of Afghani Chicken.
 Tandoor roasted chicken mixed with fresh cream, butter, and chat masala is a crime to skip.
 Do not miss trying Afghani Chicken with Sheermal.
-However, Afghani Chicken price at Rs 600/kg is a bit steep compared to Zakaria Street standard.
+However, Afghani Chicken price at Rs 600/kg is steep compared to the Zakaria Street standard.

 During Ramzan, if there is one dish representing the aura of Zakaria Street food, then daleem at Sufia tops the chart.
-Nonetheless, the daleem is a watery dal (hence not haleem) with few pieces of meat inside the bowl.
+Nonetheless, the daleem is a watery dal (hence not haleem) with a few pieces of meat inside the bowl.

 However, the daleem here lasts for only 3 to 4 hours.
 It is affordable and filling.
 Therefore the stock gets over by iftar.
 Moreover, enjoy Beef Magaz Daleem with a bit of fresh lemon juice on top to enhance the taste.
 Do not expect any birista, but they will pass on some chopped onions if you ask nicely.